Supermac30/JuliaSetViewer/README.md

 # JuliaSetViewer
 A fractal viewer to visualise fixed points.
+Try it [here](https://funonabun.tk/Games/Julia%20Set%20Viewer/index.html).

 ## Purpose
 Created to analyse the functions I talked about in [here](https://funonabun.tk/BlogPosts/Infinite%20Recursion%20And%20It's%20Limits.html).
 Also they are seriously cool.